Neural Collapse in Deep Linear Networks: From Balanced to Imbalanced Data: Neural Collapse in Deep Linear Networks under UFM Setting for CE with Balanced Data

 \item $(\mathcal{NC}2):$ $\mathbf{H}_{1}^{*}$ and $\mathbf{W}_{M}^{*} \mathbf{W}_{M-1}^{*} \cdots \mathbf{W}_{1}^{*}$ will converge to a simplex ETF when training progresses:

 \item We have $\mathbf{b}^{*} = b^{*} \mathbf{1}$ where either $b^{*} = 0$ or $\lambda_{b} = 0$. \end{itemize} \end{theorem}

-The proof is provided in Appendix \ref{sec:CE_proof} and some of the key techniques are extended from the proof for the plain UFM in \cite{Zhu21}.
+The proof is delayed until Section \ref{sec:CE_proof} and some of the key techniques are extended from the proof for the plain UFM in \cite{Zhu21}.
 Comparing with the plain UFM with one layer of weight only, we have for deep linear case similar results as the plain UFM case, with the $(\mathcal{NC}2)$ and $(\mathcal{NC}3)$ property now hold for the product $\mathbf{W}_{M} \mathbf{W}_{M-1} \ldots \mathbf{W}_{1}$ instead of $\mathbf{W}$.